 In addition, research assistants work within QuBE to provide data management support and assist with experimental laboratory research.

 The QuBE group is connected with several other leading research centres in Europe and the USA.
 We encourage our PhD students to have international experiences in one or several of them.
-Recent exchanges involved QuBE students spending several months in Mannheim, Innsbruck and Paris.
+Recent exchanges involved QuBE students spending several months in Mannheim, Innsbruck and HEC Paris.

 Postgraduate reading groups